Pulumi - AWS

 Once you select YES you should see all the infrastructure being built!

-Then you should see any the resources in both Twingate and Azure being created.
+You will see the resources in both Twingate and AWS being created.
 This will take a few minutes so now is a good time to reward yourself with a ☕️

 The only thing left to do is give your Twingate user access to the new group that has been created.